The Digital Showroom: A Look at the Past, Present and Future

-Our first encounter with a B2B digital showroom in the fashion industry came 3 years later in 2015 when we saw the announcement of the Tommy Hilfiger digital showroom.
+Our first encounter with a B2B digital fashion showroom came 3 years later in 2015 with the announcement of the Tommy Hilfiger digital showroom.
 The Tommy Hilfiger showroom took two years of internal teambuilding which was likely spent building the software.

 The motivation was to cut lead times from product development to the product hitting the shelves.
 This would result in a reduction in the number of samples with the future aim being to remove all samples from showrooms in the future.

 Tommy Hilfiger may well be leading in the Fashion sector, but they were not the first apparel company to do this.
-Adidas were also using technology like interactive touch screens and 3D product modelling at the time.
+Adidas were also using technology like interactive touch screens and 3D product modelling to create a digital immersive showroom.
 Of course, other brands would soon follow including Hugo Boss who created their B2B digital showroom experience a year later in 2017, complete with a 65-inch touchscreen mounted in a table.
 According to their website Hugo Boss plan to roll the format out globally throughout 2018.

 As we saw, in 2012 Audi were pioneers of the digital showroom although many others have now developed their own formats across many industries.
-BMW, Lotus, Hugo Boss, Adidas and Thyssenkrupp have all developed ways to provide an immersive and interactive customer experience in their showrooms.
+BMW, Lotus, Hugo Boss, Adidas and Thyssenkrupp have all developed ways to provide an interactive and immersive digital showroom.
 So, what does the future look like for showrooms in B2C and B2B?